 It would be one of Charles Darwin’s last trips away from his home in Kent.
 His health was growing worse, and died just six months later.
 One of his reasons for travelling to Cambridge that autumn was to see in situ the portrait that the Cambridge Philosophical Society had commissioned of him in 1879.
 Emma Darwin was not impressed when in October 1881 they at last saw William Blake Richmond’s painting of Darwin, wearing his rented doctoral scarlet robes.
 ‘We went to see the red picture & I thought it quite horrid, so fierce and so dirty’ she told their daughter Henrietta later.
 ‘However it is under a glass & v. high up so no one can see it’ (quoted in Browne, 451).
 Today the portrait hangs in Cambridge University’s Zoology Department, and can be seen on Art UK’s website here.

-More enjoyable, it seems, was Charles Darwin’s dinner conversation with the bright young American student who worked with his friend Agassiz.
+More enjoyable, it seems, was Charles Darwin’s dinner conversation with the bright young American woman who worked with his friend Agassiz.
 In her recollections, the star-struck Willcox regretted that she was ‘too careless to write an account’ of everything Darwin said that night, but she did manage to make him laugh.
 ‘When he sat down beside me, he asked, as everybody in England had a fashion of doing, if I knew anyone in St Louis’, she recalled.
 ‘My answer – that St Louis was farther from my home in Boston than London was from Constantinople – amused him greatly.’
-The great naturalist, who knew so much about barnacles, coral reefs and the plant and animal kingdom, had less of a grasp of American distances.
+The great naturalist, who knew so much about barnacles, coral reefs and the plant and animal kingdom, had a less sure grasp of North American geography.

 Willcox’s only book is a pocket guide to New England birds, published in 1895, and her unpublished manuscript on molluscs has never been found.
 It’s likely that it was with her personal library and other papers which were stored in the Zoological Museum and Library that she founded at Wellesley, which were destroyed in the College Hall fire of 1914.
 Although M.A.
-Willcox’s name is not well known today, because of her thoroughness and expertise, her scientific papers are still widely cited and David R Lindberg, Professor Emeritus of Integrative Biology at U.C.
-Berkley, has described her as ‘an outstanding malacologist and naturalist’.
+Willcox’s name is not well known, because of her thoroughness and expertise, her scientific papers are still widely cited today and she has been described as ‘an outstanding malacologist and naturalist’ by David R. Lindberg, Professor Emeritus of Integrative Biology at U.C.
+Berkley.